Skip to content

 Be Patient

 Recovering from surgery can be a long, slow process, and it’s natural to want to speed things up.
-Unfortunately, this can lead you to overestimate your ability to recover as well as underestimate how demanding the recovery process can actually be.
+Unfortunately, this can lead you to overestimate your ability to recover and underestimate how demanding the recovery process can actually be.

 The best way to gauge your recovery and develop patience is by following your doctor’s orders to the letter.
-Your doctor performs surgery every day and is the best judge of what to expect throughout the surgical recovery process.
+Listen to your body and rest when you feel tired, ask the doctor if you have questions.

 Move Around

-When recovering from surgery at home, never do more than what your doctor recommends.
+When recovering from surgery at home, it’s best to follow your doctor’s recommendations for how and when to reintroduce physical activity.
 With that said, make sure that you’re getting any type of light exercise that your doctor may suggest.
 This can be an uncomfortable process at first, but light exercise has been proven to aid in the recovery process of common procedures such as abdominal surgery.

 You won’t need much movement or exercise when recovering from your surgical procedure.
 Simply make sure that you’re following the instructions given by your medical team, whether it’s your doctor, nurse, or in-home care provider.
-Just a little bit of exercise can do wonders for your recovery so don’t miss out.
+Just a little bit of exercise can do wonders for your recovery.

 While it’s good to know what to do when recovering from surgery, knowing what not to do is just as important, if not more so.
-Whether it’s something you weren’t aware of or something you need reinforced, knowing what not to do while recovering from surgery at home is essential.
-Failure to do so can result in complications that can land you back on the operating table.
+Understanding what to avoid during home recovery after surgery is crucial to prevent complications and avoid further surgeries.

 Unnecessary Physical Activity

-We’ve discussed how important physical activity can be for your recovery process.
-However, there are limits to what you can and should do.
-This is why following your doctor’s instructions is so important.
-They’ll provide the boundaries you need to make the best recovery possible.
+While physical activity is important for your recovery process, there are limits to what you should do.
+Your doctor’s instructions provide the boundaries you need to make the best recovery possible.

 Ignoring Complications